Facilities

 Design Galleries

-Located in room 1424 MVR Hall, the Design Resource Center (dLib) inspires students with the most up-to-date materials and innovative resources for interior designers, product designers, ergonomists, and facility planners.
-It facilitates collaboration and exploration while developing smart solutions to conceptual and real world situations. dLib creates a learning hub for Design + Environmental Analysis students and professors of all disciplines, and provides a way to foster relationships with vendors and alumni.
+Located in room 1424 MVR Hall, the dLib inspires students with current materials and innovative resources for interior designers, product designers, ergonomists and facility planners.
+It facilitates collaboration and exploration while developing smart solutions to conceptual and real world situations. dLib creates a learning hub for Design + Environmental Analysis students and professors, and provides a way to foster relationships with vendors and alumni.
 Product vendor representatives provide samples of the latest materials and products on the market and lunch-and-learn seminars.

 Digital Design and Fabrication Studio (D2FS)

-Located on a lower level of the Human Ecology Building, the Digital Design and Fabrication Studio provides a suite of equipment for constructing and modeling projects.
+The Digital Design and Fabrication Studio provides a variety of design computing resources, digital fabrication machines and professional services that support teaching and research needs for the department of Human Centered Design.
 A wood shop, electronics studio, assembly studio, paint room, laser studio, and 3D print studio are available for use by students and faculty.
 Contact ched2fs@cornell.edu for questions.

 Fiber Science Labs